ANU-Linked-Earth-Data/linked-data-experiments/README.md

 # Experiments with linked data

+**Warning:** this repository is unlikely to be updated in the future, as we have learnt enough from our experiments to begin working on the [actual middleware](https://github.com/ANU-Linked-Earth-Data/middleware) which we will use to process and store earth observations.

 This repository contains some data munging scripts and Elda/Virtuoso configurations for playing with linked data.
 The dataset in `data/` was taken from a COMP1040 assignment in S2 2015, which was in turn derived from ACT police